marhop/literate-binary/examples/bitmap.md

         00000000 # number of colors in palette 00000000 # important colors (0 = all)

-    This code block will also be part of a binary file created by [`lb`][lb].
+    This code block will also be part of a binary file created by `lb`.

-Explaining the meaning of all fields in the second header is beyond the scope of this example because it is not meant to be an introduction to the BMP format but merely to show how a literate binary file could look like.
+Explaining the meaning of all fields in the second header is beyond the scope of this example because it is not meant to be an introduction to the BMP format but merely to show how a literate binary file looks like.
 Some hints, however:

-  * Width and height are given in pixels, so this is a 226x226 pixels image (0xe2 = 226).
+  * Width and height are given in pixels, so this is a 226 * 226 pixels image (0xe2 = 226).
   * Most of the color stuff is either always the same (like number of color planes) or irrelevant in the present case (like number of colors in the